arnoappenzeller/arnoappenzeller.github.io/portfolio.md

 I'll add some more soon ;-)

-In the meantime you can checkout [app-enzeller.com](http://www.app-enzeller.com)
+In the meantime you can checkout [app-enzeller.com](http://www.app-enzeller.com) which is a bit outdated 🤭